brianleroux/xui/README.md

 ### getStyle

 syntax:
-arguments: prop (CSS Key ie: border-color NOT borderColor )
+arguments: prop (CSS Key ie: border-color NOT borderColor) if callback is a function, it will pass the value into the function orherwise return the proprty
 example:
 TODO: prop should be JS property, not CSS property